 In fact, it’s estimated that only 66% of Google searches result in a click, with the remaining 34% getting a horrendous zero click rate.

-In other words, ranking in the Top 10 search results is no longer wishful thinking; it’s now everyone’s indispensable goal.
+In other words, ranking in the top 10 search results is no longer just wishful thinking, it’s now everyone’s goal.

 And how exactly can you achieve it?

-Fili Wiese, an erstwhile member of the Google Search Quality team, suggests that you think like Google.
+Fili Wiese, a former member of the Google Search Quality team, suggests that you should start to think like Google.

-Since the big G is rolling out one feature after another to improve user experience, you should also have the same goal when building backlinks.
+Since Google is rolling out one feature after another to improve user experience, you should also have the same goal when building backlinks and optimizing your website.

 In a Forbes article, SEO expert Kristopher Jones echoes the same opinion: